zopefoundation/ZEO/README.rst

 In the example above, we created a client that connected to a storage listening on port 8200 on local host.
 The first argument is an address, or list of addresses to connect to.
-There are many additinal options, decumented below that should be given as keyword arguments.
+There are many additional options, documented below that should be given as keyword arguments.

 Addresses can be: